11 Scenic Picnic Spots in the Blue Mountains

 Gordon Falls Reserve is a quiet green space in Leura with various walking tracks, waterfalls, and lookout points nearby to explore.

-The picnic area is located on Lone Pine Avenue with a small carpark right next to it.
+The picnic area is located on Lone Pine Avenue, with a small car park right next to it.
 The facilities are excellent, with a couple of sheltered areas and tables, a playground, and a large grassy area to enjoy.

 From Gordon Falls Reserve, you have the option to do the walking track to a small waterfall at the Pool of Siloam, or you can go the other direction and explore the Gordon Falls lookout.

-Facilities: BBQs, shelters, tables, playground, wheel friendly, dogs on leash (lookouts and walks nearby).
+Facilities: | BBQs, shelters, tables, playground, parking, wheel-friendly (lookouts and walks nearby). |

 7. Leura Cascades Picnic Area

-And for good reasons, because not only is this a peaceful and scenic area, it is also the starting point of an exciting and family-friendly bush walking track to a panoramic lookout point.
+And for good reasons, because not only is this a peaceful and scenic area, but it is also the starting point of an exciting and family-friendly bush walking track to a panoramic lookout point.

 Check out our Leura Cascades article for a more detailed description of this beautiful spot plus nearby walking tracks and lookouts.
+For a more intense hike in this area, try the Bridal Veil Falls circuit walk.

-Facilities: Shelters, tables, toilets (lookouts and walks nearby).
+Facilities: | Shelters, tables, toilets, parking (lookouts and walks nearby). |

 8. Minnehaha Falls Reserve